 IBM wrote to the US Commerce Department saying it should control the export of facial recognition systems to repressive regimes that may use the tech to commit human rights violations.
 The commerce department is still considering whether or not to do so.

 The Department of Homeland Security also acknowledged in September that data from a facial recognition pilot program was hacked and leaked on the dark web in 2019.
 The data included 184,000 images, of which at least 19 made it onto the dark web.

 Though there is a trend towards increased regulation on facial recognition technology, research and implementation continues worldwide.
 To put the growth into perspective, Global Market Insights, Inc. recently released a report forecasting the valuation of facial recognition at $12 billion by 2026.

-It’s important to recognize also that the use and perception of facial recognition technology is different across the world.
+It’s important to recognize also that the use and perception of facial recognition companies and technology is different across the world.
 How it develops will depend on factors including what enterprises are researching and developing the technology, the extent of government interest and use, and the capacity in which it is used.